Philp Yenyo has been waiting for 20 years to take his kids to a baseball game.

 In 2005, the American Psychological Association called for "the immediate retirement of all American Indian mascots, symbols, images and personalities by schools, colleges, universities, athletic teams and organizations," citing negative effects on students.

-"American Indian mascots are harmful not only because they are often negative, but because they remind American Indians of the limited ways in which others see them," Stephanie Fryberg, PhD, University of Arizona said.
+"American Indian mascots are harmful not only because they are often negative, but because they remind American Indians of the limited ways in which others see them," said Stephanie Fryberg, a professor of psychology at the University of Michigan.
 "This in turn restricts the number of ways American Indians can see themselves."

 Yenyo has an adult child as well and is grandfather to a 1-year-old, who will grow up only knowing the Guardians name.